Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-event.md

 For example:
 The following domain event communicates,
-That the specific ticket was escalated, at what time, and for what reason:
+That the specific ticket was escalated,
+At what time,
+And for what reason:

 ```json
 {